 Let them thaw in the fridge the night before you want to make them, and they’ll be ready to reheat!

 I recommend reheating your eggs in the microwave for a super quick breakfast on busy mornings!
-Simply put the eggs in a microwave-safe bowl and cover with a moist paper towel.
+Simply put the eggs in a microwave-safe bowl and cover them with a moist paper towel.

 Then, microwave for 15-second intervals until reheated.
 Drain away any liquid that’s collected in the bowl and enjoy!